aiarena/local-play-bootstrap/README.md

 # local-play-bootstrap

 ## What is this?
-This repo is intended for SC2 AI bot authors to quickly setup and verify that the arena client docker works for running local bot matches on their system.
+This repo intends to be a pain-free method for SC2 AI bot authors to quickly setup and verify that the arena client docker works for running local bot matches on their system.
 This system uses the same docker image that the [SC2 AI Arena ladder](https://aiarena.net) runs on.

 ## Prerequisites